Mo i Rana Airport, Røssvoll: Ground transportation

 The airport is located in Røssvoll about 20 minutes north-east of the town along the E6.
 There are no buses to the airport, but taxis are available.
 Rental cars are available in the town of Mo i Rana.

-Future
+Replacement

 Since at least 2002 there has been ideas of building an airport near Mo i Rana and nearby cities with a large enough runway to fly mid-size jet aircraft directly to Oslo, and thereby reducing the cost of travel to Northern Helgeland.
 It's not possible to extend the present short runway at Røssvoll.
 There has been support in principle from the government, but it took several years of delays and redoing plans, but in March 2021 the plans were given go-ahead.
 On 26 September 2022, construction works started with a ceremony.